datanav/docs/concepts.rst

 Transit encoding
 ================

 Sesam's entity data model is a `JSON <https://www.json.org/json-en.html>`_ compatible data model.
-JSON itself supports just a limited number of data types, so in order to make the model richer the entity data model supports a subset of the `Transit <https://github.com/cognitect/transit-format>`_ data types.
+JSON itself supports a limited number of data types, so in order to make the model richer the entity data model supports a subset of the `Transit <https://github.com/cognitect/transit-format>`_ data types.
 Transit encoding is a technique for encoding a larger set of data types in JSON.
 See the :doc:`entity data model <entitymodel>` for more information about this encoding.

 .. _concepts-compaction:

 Compaction
 ==========

 A dataset is an append-only immutable log of data that would, left unchecked, grow forever.
 This problem is partly mitigated as entities are only written to the log if they are new or different (based on a content hash comparison) from the most recent version of that entity.
 To supplement this and ensure that a dataset does not consume all available disk space a retention policy can be defined.
-A rentention policy describes the general way in which the log should be compacted.
+A retention policy describes the general way in which the log should be compacted.
 The default policy is to keep two versions of every entity.
 This is the minimal number of versions to keep in order to make dependency tracking work.
 A time-based policy is also available allowing you to say how old and entity can be before it becomes a candidate for :ref:`compaction <pipe_compaction>`.

 .. _concepts-completeness:

 Completeness
 ============

 :ref:`Completeness <completeness>` is a feature that you typically enable on outgoing pipes.
-It makes sure that all pipes that this pipe is dependent on has run before it will process the source entities of this pipe.
-The timestamp of the source entity is compared with the completeness timestamp it has inherited from its upstream and dependent pipes.
+It makes sure that all pipes that this pipe is dependent on have run before it processes the source entities of this pipe.
+The timestamp of the source entity is compared with the completeness timestamp that was inherited from its upstream and dependent pipes.
 This feature effectively holds back the processing of source entities until it can be sure that dependent pipes have completed.
-This is useful when you want to have final entity version before you send it to the target system.
+This is useful when you want to have a final entity version before you send it to the target system.
 It also reduces the number of times you have to send the entity to the target system as there might be several state transitions until the entity can be considered complete.

 .. _concepts-circuit-breakers:

 Circuit Breakers
 ================

 A :ref:`circuit breaker <circuit_breakers_section>` is a safety mechanism that one can enable on the :ref:`dataset sink <dataset_sink>`.
 The circuit breaker will trip if a larger than expected number of entities written to a dataset in a pipe run.
-When tripped the pipe will refuse to run and it has to be untripped manually.
-This safety mechanism is there to prevent unforeseen tsunamies of changes and to prevent them from propagating downstream.
+When tripped, the pipe will refuse to run and it has to be untripped manually.
+This safety mechanism is there to prevent unforeseen tsunamis of changes and to prevent them from propagating downstream.

 .. _concepts-notifications:

 Notifications
 =============

 Monitoring of pipes can be enabled.
-Once monitored, you can add :doc:`notification rules <notifications>` to pipes and be alerted when those rules are triggered.
+Once a pipe is being monitored, you can add :doc:`notification rules <notifications>` to pipes and be alerted when those rules are triggered.
 You can get notification alerts in the user-interface or by email.

 .. _concepts-extensions: